Hkattelu/Hkattelu.github.io/hugo/content/posts/the-value-of-engineering.md

 I have been at Google for a long time - 7 years.
 I have done a lot of different things - and have seen the company evolve.
 Yet the people I admire the most at work are about the same - the people who care about building good software.

-I don't like it when people do things just for money.
+**I don't like it when people do things just for money.**

 Yea, I understand that people work for money and its good to not just be a corporate robot who gets happy generating profit for their execs.

-But there's honor in just building things because you want them to be good.
+But there's honor in just building things becauseyou want them to be good.
 It's a virtue to want to build things that work well, just because you want to build something good.

 Unfortunately, it's something that can get easily taken advantage of if not careful.
 In the world of move fast, find PMF, and generate virality - I feel like this simple thing got lost.
-Just building simple things that work and help people.
-It's fine to move a bit slower if it means devs can not burn out and things don't break.
-Unfortunately stability and quality only generate value long term.
+Build things that work and help people.

 ---

-## What “good engineering” looks like day‑to‑day

-- Clear contracts between services.
-If a dependency fails, the blast radius is understood and contained.
-- Operational excellence: alerts with actionability, not noise.
-Postmortems that teach, not blame.
-- Code you can read a year later.
-Fewer patterns, better docs, and tests that describe behavior.
-- Rollouts you can reason about: progressive, observable, and easy to roll back.

-None of this is flashy.
-It compounds.
-Every day you avoid a fire is a day you can invest back into users.

-## The compounding effect
+## The signs of a good engineer

-I’ve watched “slightly slower but safer” teams ship more value in six months than “hero mode” teams do in two.
-Reasons:

-1. They spend fewer cycles firefighting.
-2. They attract collaborators who value reliability.
-3. They earn the right to take bigger bets, because their stakeholders trust them.

-## What I reward on teams I work with

-- Owning the outcome end‑to‑end: design → implementation → quality → launch → maintenance.
-- Communicating the why: the risk, the rollback plan, the user impact.
-- Leaving the campsite cleaner: every change makes the system a bit easier to operate.
+- Leaving the campsite cleaner: always make it easier for the next person

-Good engineering isn’t anti‑speed.
-It’s how you go fast on purpose.
+- Laser focus: always be working on the most important thing (way harder than it sounds)
+- Strong communication: Authetnically and clearly guide, teach, and lead
+- Operational excellence: Build things will as little nonsense as possible.
+Prioritize reliability and maintainability.

 Maybe i'm just a cynic and it's normal to get less enthusiastic about programming as I get older.
 Or maybe the world really is a different place.

+---

+// rant over